princeton-nlp/SWE-agent/README.md

 ### 🔑 Add your API keys/tokens

-For the conda setup, create a `keys.cfg` file at the root of this repository and populate it with your API keys.
+For the conda setup, copy the `example_cfg.key` to a new file named `keys.cfg` at the root of this repository and populate it with your actual API keys.
+You can use the command `cp example_keys.cfg keys.cfg` to copy the file.

 ```
 GITHUB_TOKEN: 'GitHub Token Here (required)'